Is Fondant Free Speech? Chefs Show Support For Gay Marriage As Court Case Looms

 "The government may not enact content-based laws commanding a speaker to engage in protected expression: An artist cannot be forced to paint, a musician cannot be forced to play, and a poet cannot be forced to write."

 Some of the cakes on display Tuesday were overtly political.
-Tressa Wiles of Bayou Bakery crafted a blue and yellow cake – the colors of the Human Rights Campaign – with a giant fist sticking out of the top in defiance.
+Tressa Wiles of Bayou Bakery crafted a blue and yellow cake – the colors of the Human Rights Campaign – with a fist jutting out of the top in defiance.
 "If you like cake and dessert and want to get married or celebrate anything, you should be able to get it — as long as you pay for it, right?"
 Wiles told The Washington Post.
 She told the paper she was 100 percent in support of the Colorado couple.

 Others took a more romantic approach.
 Derkje Steenblik, pastry chef at Bourbon Steak, in D.C.'s Four Seasons hotel, says she spent two days crafting her white-tiered cake festooned with hearts, in the colors of the rainbow, ascending to the top.
 "The hearts ascending," she says, "symbolize love ascending" – and presumably, conquering all.